 All of these locations add up to unbelievable choices for hiking trails that would take more than a lifetime to complete.
 So, it's time to get hiking.

-In Northern Utah, spend some time checking out the five top hikes in the Salt Lake City area.
+In Northern Utah, spend some time checking out trails in the Salt Lake City area.
 Then gain a little elevation in the High Uintas, Utah's highest mountain range, accessed from Kamas, Utah, only 20 minutes east of Park City, or 45 minutes from Salt Lake City.